-I moved to a Greek island over six years ago and now have the great pleasure of working from home with authors and publishers - managing projects, advising on book ideas, coaching, ghost-writing, editing from start to finish, and helping create great books.
+Having published my first book and started on my second, ten years ago I decided to move to a Greek island and soon went freelance again.
+I now have the great pleasure of working from home with authors and helping to shape stories - advising on book ideas, coaching, editing from start to finish, helping with publicity, and sometimes finding publishers for authors.

 I acquired a broad range of commercial non-fiction, overseeing a list of 80 books a year.
 In 2008 we were for the first time shortlisted for both the IPG and BBIA independent publisher of the year awards and our turnover grew threefold in three years.
 My role involved overseeing the rights department, contract negotiation and editorial strategy.
 I acquired Commando Dad and An Apple a Day, both extensively covered across national media with rights sold in several countries; other successful projects included Are We Nearly There Yet? by Ben Hatch, Cocaine Wars by Mick McCaffrey, A Year in the Scheisse by Roger Boyes, Twenty Wagging Tales by Barrie Hawkins, Lunch in Paris by Elizabeth Bard and Tout Sweet by Karen Wheeler.
 I also helped develop the 50 Things health series and best-selling humour book concepts such as The Deranged Book for Old-Timers and Older, Wiser, Sexier.